seanwu1105/purdue-cs536-labs/lab2/v1/README.md

 99, then the server should terminate.
 Before sending a ping request, the client calls `gettimeofday()` to record the time stamp just before the packet is sent.
-Upon receiving a response from the server, the client calls `gettimeofday()` to take a second time stamp.
-Using the MID value in the response packet, the client calculates RTT by taking the difference of the corresponding send and receive time stamps which is output to stdout in unit of milliseconds (msec).
+Upon receiving a response from the server, the client calls `gettimeofday()` to take a second timestamp.
+Using the MID value in the response packet, the client calculates RTT by taking the difference of the corresponding send and receive timestamps which are output to stdout in a unit of milliseconds (msec).

 Upon starting up, the client reads from a configuration file, `pingparam.dat`, four integer values: _N_, _T_, _D_, _S_. _N_ is an integer between 1 and 7 that